How to Maintain Building Access Safety Without Compromising Building Aesthetics

 - Guardrails (preferred control)

-Guardrails provide collective protection and remove the need for workers to rely on personal fall protection systems. - Static lines or anchor systems
+Guardrails provide collective protection and remove the need for workers to rely on personal fall protection systems. - Horizontal life lines, rails or anchor systems

-Used where guardrails are not suitable or where access is infrequent. - Personal fall arrest systems
+Used where guardrails are not suitable or where access is infrequent. - Personal fall restraint/ arrest systems

 Used when other controls cannot be implemented.